 An Act to provide Superannuation Benefits for persons permanently employed by or under the Government of the State and to make provision for the families of those persons and for incidental and other purposes.

-[Long title amended by No. 13 of 1968 s.
+[Long title amended: No. 13 of 1968 s.
 2.]

 1. Short title